Câmpulung Moldovenesc: History

 The first written mention of the village of Câmpulung Moldovenesc dates back to April 14, 1411.
 At that time, the ruling prince of Moldavia was Alexandru cel Bun.
 Dimitrie Cantemir, in his well-known work Descriptio Moldaviae, mentions Ocolul Câmpulung, an autonomous region in northern Moldavia that has its own rules and leaders.
 This region consisted of 15 villages.
-During the late Middle Ages, as the medieval town of Suceava and other neighbouring towns in the region of Moldavia, Câmpulung Moldovenesc operated under the Magdeburg law (Das Mageburger Recht).
+During the late Middle Ages, as the medieval town of Suceava and other neighbouring towns in the region of Moldavia (the highlands of the region more specifically or what would later constitute Bukovina), Câmpulung Moldovenesc operated under the Magdeburg law (Das Mageburger Recht).

 Together with the rest of Bukovina, Câmpulung Moldovenesc was under the rule of the Habsburg monarchy (later Austria-Hungary) from 1775 to 1918.
 Câmpulung was in the Austrian part of the empire after the compromise of 1867, head of the district with the same name, one of the 9 Bezirkshauptmannschaften in Bukovina province.
 Other main district cities were Dorna Watra (Vatra Dornei) and Wama (Vama) in 1900.

 After the Union of Bukovina with Romania at the end of World War I, the town became part of the Kingdom of Romania.
 Later, between 1925 and 1950, Câmpulung Moldovenesc was the capital of the former Câmpulung County, the most extensive county in Bukovina.
 The spa and ski resort Vatra Dornei was the second most important town in Câmpulung County.
 Following the administrative reforms implemented by the communist regime in 1950, the city became part of Suceava Region, while in 1968 it became part of Suceava County.
 In the fall of 1941, 6,118 Jews, almost the entire Jewish population of Campulung County/Judet, was deported to Transnistria.
 A Romanian official document from 1946 suggests that most Jews in Campulung County survived the Holocaust.
 The number of Jews who died in Transnistria or did not return to their domicile in the county from there was listed as 1,076, which represented roughly 17.6% of the Jews who were deported, which should be seen as the minimum number of the dead.
 The survival rate was higher than the 70% or more than 70% of the southern Bukovinian Jews who survived the deportations to Transnistria.
+On March 14, 1944, Romania's military dictator Ion Antonescu allowed the repatriation of all the Jews deported to Transnistria.

 Administration and local politics

 Town council

-The town's current local council has the following political composition, according to the results of the 2020 Romanian local elections:
+The town's former local council had the following political composition, according to the results of the 2020 Romanian local elections: